ifgris/obsidian-local-backup/README.md

 - `npm i` or `yarn` to install dependencies.
 - `npm run dev` to start compilation in watch mode.

+## Todo

+- [ ] Archive the backup dictionary to save disk memory.
+- [ ] Customize the backup keeping days.
+- [ ] Add a command to create a backup.

 ## License

 **Obsidian Local Backup** is licensed under the MIT license.
 Refer to [LICENSE](https://github.com/cgcel/obsidian-local-backup/blob/master/LICENSE) for more information.